 The Easy Code Editor

 Each module (and window object in visual projects) has its own editor.
-The editor has a surprising speed and quickness and it can be splitted, so that you can have two windows in one.
+The editor has been programmed in assembler, using Easy Code.
+It has a surprising speed and quickness and it can be splitted, so that you can have two windows in one.
 It looks like this:

 Keywords may be automatically corrected when changing from a line to another, according to different options set in the Editor tab of the "Tools-->Settings" menu.
 When the editor has the focus, you can convert the whole text keyword syntax to the Easy Code style, by selecting menu "Tools-->Correct syntax" or by pressing the <F11> key, but take into account that this option is case insensitive.
 When using this option, the results may vary according to the editor settings.
 Keywords and reserved words syntax is always corrected in Easy Code style (first character upper and the rest lower) and lines may be formatted only if options: Trim left spaces and tabs or Trim middle spaces and tabs (or both) are enabled.
 When moving the cursor from a line to another, if the previous line was modified it is corrected in the same way.
 If you do not want any correction for a given line without having to disable the corresponding options, press the <F12> key before moving the cursor and the line will not be corrected.

 To make syntax correction as accurated and smart as possible, the editor searches up for the word ".Code" (case insensitive) in order to know whether the line being corrected is inside .Code section or not.
 So, if any window or module does not have this word (it always should), apart from working very slowly, correction can behave strangely, but you can still avoid it by disabling the corresponding options.